 Keloids respond poorly to most treatment approaches.
 Injections of corticosteroid drugs may help to flatten the keloids.
-Other treatment approaches may include surgery or silicone patches to further flatten the keloids.
+Other treatment approaches may include surgery, laser, or silicone patches to further flatten the keloids.

 Round or oval lumps under the skin caused by fatty deposits.
-Lipomas are more common in women and tend to appear on the forearms, torso, and back of the neck.
+They tend to appear on the forearms, torso, and back of the neck.

-Lipomas are generally harmless, but if the lipoma changes shape, your physician may perform a biopsy.
+Lipomas are generally harmless, but if the lipoma changes shape, a biopsy may be recommended.
 Treatment may include surgical removal if the lipoma bothers the child.

 Small skin marks caused by pigment-producing cells in the skin.
 Moles can be flat or raised, smooth or rough, and some contain hair.
-Most moles are dark brown or black, but some are skin-colored or yellowish.
+Most moles are dark brown or black.
+Some are skin-colored or yellowish.
 Moles can change over time and often respond to hormonal changes.